 Women in Sport is delighted to be supporting the Get Out Get Active (GOGA) programme as a national partner.

-Our landmark research report, Trophy Women?, tracks the number of women in sport's top leadership roles
+Our landmark research report, Beyond 30, tracks the number of women in sport's top leadership roles.

 We’ve empowered girls to ask women working in sport all about their day job - from athletes to accountants, coaching to communications.
 See the results here and share with young girls you know…let’s show more girls what’s possible

 Women’s sport and female athletes deserve better.
 Companies can step up and help transform sport by investing more.
 And from the way women’s sport is covered, to how much coverage it’s given, the media must do better.
 See how we are championing the change

 We work with - and keep the pressure on - policy makers who can help give women's sport the fairer deal it deserves